Girv98/asca-rust/doc/doc.md

 e > * / #_, _#
 ```
 It is important to remember that the rules are still applied sequentially and not at the same time (see [environment sets](#environment-sets) for this).
+Parts of a condensed rule must either be of the same length or contain only one item.

 ### Special Environment